thonatt/CSL/README.md

 </table>
 </details>

-Functions in CSL are objects that can be created using the `makeFunc` template function.
+Functions in CSL are objects that can be created using the `makeFunc` template function with a C++ lambda as parameter.
 The return type must be explicitely specified as template parameter.
+Returns are declared using the `GL_RETURN;` or `GL_RETURN(expression)` syntax.
 The function can then be called later in the code using the usual `()` operator.
 Functions overloading in not possible in CSL.

 <details>
     <summary>Function examples</summary>